 More about the Patterns in Practice research project

-After three years of talking with people in the fields of drug discovery, higher education and the arts – the partners in the project have gained a wealth of insight and material about the data cultures that emerge when information, machine processes and people come together.
-This residency is an opportunity for Craig to delve into the research and develop artwork in response to what he finds.
+After three years of talking with people in the fields of drug discovery, higher education and the arts – the partners in the project gained a wealth of insight and material about the data cultures that emerged when information, machine processes and people come together.
+This residency was an opportunity for Craig to delve into the research and develop artwork in response to what he found.

 UKRI Logo PiP Logo